hbc/NGS_Data_Analysis_Summer2016/sessionVI/lessons/01_alignment.md

 >
 > 	`$ module load seq/samtools/1.3 seq/bwa/0.7.8  seq/picard/1.138`

 > And, the command will be slightly different for running `picard`, which is a java program and is normally run using JAR files (Java Archive), in a manner similar to `trimmomatic` (see example below).
-You will see this syntax when reading through the documentation.
 We did not have to use it earlier because we were using the version installed for bcbio, which has been setup with an alias such that just `picard` works.

 ```
 $ java -jar /opt/picard-1.138/bin/picard.jar SortSam \